Foreign Project Office

 • A power of attorney in favour of one of the proposed directors, authorizing him or her to act on behalf of the foreign company and the FPO in India.

-Bonus Points: It is important to note that the exact requirements may vary depending on the location and nature of the project.
+Note: It is important to note that the exact requirements may vary depending on the location and nature of the project.
 It is advisable to consult a professional consultant or legal expert to ensure compliance with all applicable regulations and requirements.

 Frequently Asked Questions